GREAT-WHU/RoadLib/README.md

 Notice that this is just a toy model due to the limited training set.
 You may train your own road marking segmentation model to fit your applications.

+(If you need more information about the training process and the used dataset, please me yuxuanzhou@whu.edu.cn.)

 ## Run the example

 ### 1. Mapping example